dipshine/ICT/content/posts/learningmodule9.md

  > * This week, I was assigned to create walkthrough to add medias on WordPress site.
 So, I explored different techniques and applied to see if it would "actually" work.
 Basically lots of trial & error and I'm happy with what I learned.
  >
  > I can manage content using established workflows in Week 9.
  > * This week, we had a lot of things to complete.
 As usual, we assigned tasks through planner.
-We check marked whatever we completed so far that way, it helped everyone know how we are doing.
+We check marked whatever we completed so far that way, it helped everyone know how we are doing and what needs to be re-done.
  >
  > I can identify and employ technologies related to content management in Week 9.
  > * This week, I basically learned to multitask.
-With being developer on one side, writing the content for my walkthrough, coding the weekly blog post on the other side.
+With being developer on one side, writing the content for my walkthrough, coding the weekly blog post on the other side, I knew what I want and how I was going to do it.
  >
  >  I can find and use resources for self-directed learning.
  > * For this, I searched different "how to" videos on YouTube.
 I tried it, I failed, I retried it, went to different blogs related to WordPress.
+Overall, it was a fun-learning experience.